-Employee education, training and development continue to be a top priority for today’s corporate leadership.
-From lending a competitive advantage to creating a more equitable work environment, there are a variety of benefits to organizations that prioritize continuous learning for their employees.
+Employee education, training and development continue to be a top priority for today’s HR and corporate leaders.
+From lending a competitive advantage to creating a more equitable work environment, there are a variety of benefits to organizations that prioritize continuous workplace learning for their employees.

 Although you may already have robust learning initiatives in place, it’s critical to revisit these strategies and ensure they continue to evolve to meet the changing needs of your business and team members.
 As you prepare for the future of work, organizations need to view workplace learning as a solution with numerous strategic applications, including the potential to make a big impact on the growth of your business when executed correctly.

-Let’s take a look at what learning actually looks like in the modern workplace and highlight key elements to consider when evolving your workplace learning strategy for today and the future.
+Let’s take a look at what workplace learning looks like in practice and highlight key elements to consider when evolving your workplace learning strategy for today and the future.

 Accelerated technological development and ever-changing world circumstances constantly affect the skills required to stay competitive.
-A recent InStride survey shows that 68 percent of business leaders report current skills gaps across their employee base — further demonstrating the need for skill building initiatives.
+A recent InStride workplace learning survey shows that 68 percent of business leaders identified current skills gaps across their employee base — further demonstrating the need for skill-building initiatives.

 Reskilling and upskilling programs come in a variety of formats that largely depend on the type of skills required for advancement.
 For example, an employee that’s looking to sharpen their technical coding skills could take advantage of a six-week development online course.
 On the other hand, an individual that wants to get promoted into management might consider a long-term option and enroll in an MBA program at a university.

 No matter the format, it’s most important to consider that the needs of every employee learner are different.
-The skill building solution you land on has to be flexible and comprehensive enough to work for all team members — from the frontline to management.
+The skill-building solution you land on has to be flexible and comprehensive enough to work for all team members — from the frontline to management positions.

-The widespread adoption of online education puts companies in a unique position to provide employees with a vast array of learning options and the flexibility to learn from the comfort of their office or home.
+The widespread adoption of online education puts companies in a unique position to provide employees with a vast array of options to meet their unique learning styles and provide them with the flexibility to learn from anywhere.
 This modern approach makes education much simpler to integrate learning into the busy lives of working adult learners.